Daniel Gómez (entrepreneur): Career

 He founded his first company in early 2009, when he was only 16 years old and still in high school.
 This enterprise was SOLBEN, a Mexican company that manufactures and sells machinery to produce biodiesel.
-It was co-founded with his three partners Guillermo Colunga, Antonio Lopez and Mauricio Pareja.The company brought in over $1 million in revenue during its first year of business.
+It was co-founded with his three partners Guillermo Colunga, Antonio Lopez and Mauricio Pareja.
+The company brought in over $1 million in revenue during its first year of business.

 After graduating from high school, he continued his studies as a chemical engineer at Monterrey Institute of Technology and Higher Education.
 In 2011, he had the idea to create a social media platform that would reduce the communication gap between the Mexican people and their leaders.
-This project proposal was name "Caras politicas".
+This project proposal was named "Caras politicas".
 He had difficulties establishing this project in Mexico, so he moved the project to the European continent and renamed it "GovFaces".
 It creates a link between citizens of different European nations and their local representatives, as well as their representatives at the European Parliament and European Commission.